-- "sparse" version 0.6.2 or later (https://git.kernel.org/pub/scm/devel/sparse/sparse.git/).

-- GNU make.

-- clang, version 3.4 or later

-- flake8 (for Python code)

-- the python packages listed in "python/test_requirements.txt" (compatible with pip).
+- "sparse" version 0.6.2 or later (https://git.kernel.org/pub/scm/devel/sparse/sparse.git/). - GNU make. - clang, version 3.4 or later - flake8 along with the hacking flake8 plugin (for Python code).
+The automatic flake8 check that runs against Python code has some warnings enabled that come from the "hacking" flake8 plugin.
+If it's not installed, the warnings just won't occur until it's run on a system with "hacking" installed. - the python packages listed in "python/test_requirements.txt" (compatible with pip).
 If they are installed, the pytest-based Python unit tests will be run.